 Portfolio Recovery Associates (PRA) is one of the largest debt collectors, and has been in business for 23 years.
 It is also a debt buyer.
 This means that it purchases portfolios of charged-off accounts from creditors and attempts to collect payment from the consumers who owe the debt.
 Debt buyers generally purchase delinquent accounts for pennies on the dollar of the debt value, and the purchase gives them the right to collect against valid debts in the portfolio.
+Here’s what you need to know about Portfolio Recovery Associates.

 There are numerous complaints against PRA with both Consumer Affairs and the Better Business Bureau, although it does receive an A+ rating from the BBB.
 In speaking with clients about their experiences with debt buyers, Michael Bovee, co-founder of Resolve, has found that PRA has been among the least approachable.
 This can make it challenging for consumers to work directly with PRA and is why they need to understand their rights and even consider seeking guidance on how best to respond to a collection letter.